satellite-image-deep-learning/techniques/README.md

 * [Comparing urban environments using satellite imagery and convolutional neural networks](https://github.com/adrianalbert/urban-environments) -> includes interesting study of the image embedding features extracted for each image on the Urban Atlas dataset.
 Accompanying [paper](https://www.researchgate.net/publication/315882788_Using_convolutional_networks_and_satellite_imagery_to_identify_patterns_in_urban_environments_at_a_large_scale)

 ## Segmentation
 Segmentation will assign a class label to each **pixel** in an image.
 Segmentation is typically grouped into semantic or instance segmentation.
 In semantic segmentation objects of the same class are assigned the same label, whilst in instance segmentation each object is assigned a unique label.
 Read this [beginner’s guide to segmentation](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52).
 Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification.
-Image annotation can be slower than other techniques. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.
+Image annotation can take long than for classification/object detection since every pixel must be annotated. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.

 ### Semantic segmentation
 Almost always performed using U-Net.
 For multi/hyper-spectral imagery more classical techniques may be used (e.g. k-means).